A historical journey into the heart of the Laurentians!

 Stories to tell

-Given the interest of the people around him and concerned about the importance of acknowledging Quebec’s heritage, Mr. Rodrigue decided to give everyone the opportunity to visit his museum by appointment and enjoy a guided tour by himself.
+Given the public’s interest and inspired by the desire to share Quebec’s heritage, Mr. Rodrigue chose to offer everyone the opportunity to visit his museum by reservation, accompanied by passionate guides and, on occasion, by Mr. Rodrigue himself.

 Today, the museum still occupies the same premises and continues to expand.
 The motto has become “A heritage to preserve” and the goal has always remained the same; to raise funds for multiple sclerosis research.